HISTORY OF IOY:

 Alma began meeting with them in her home twice a week.
 The girls named their group “Girls With Power”.
 They went to the movies and out to eat to celebrate their achievements.
 The girls’ parents were pleased with the changes they saw in their daughters.
 Accordingly, they started donating monies for trips and food for the girls’ Sunday afternoon socials.
 As a result of the “Girls With Power” success growth and personal development, Alma was determined to help African American youth overcome the societal ills and shortfalls rural youth encounter.
 Later in 1997, Alma Venisee, Executive Director, organized and incorporated a nonprofit, “INVESTING IN OUR YOUTH, INC” and opened a second center in Atlanta, Georgia in 2012.

-We appreciate our partners who assist in providing services and facilitating community programs:
+We appreciate our partners and presenters who assist in providing services, mobilizing the community, and facilitating outreach programs:

 New Life Community Center